EChesters/EChesters/_posts/2015-4-19-ux-workshop.md

     - Why are personas part of UX?
     - How do we create personas - what's the level of detail that we need?
     - How does someone's characteristics or tendencies affect our app and design?
-2. EMPATHY MAPPING
+2. EMPATHY MAPPING:
     - How do we build a connection with this person that we've created?
     - What situations are our persona going to be in when they want our app?
     - What issues are they facing?
 Looking after children; juggling a basket and shopping at the same time?
-3. USER JOURNEYS
+3. USER JOURNEYS:
      - What's going to make our persona open our app?
      - What goals are they wanting to achieve?
      - How many steps and which steps does someone take to achieve a goal?
-4. PROTOTYPE
+4. PROTOTYPE:
      - What are the different ways we can do prototypes?
      - What detail do we include in our paper prototypes?
      - Why are they useful and what do we want out of doing a prototype?
+5. USER TESTING:
-5. USER TESTING - Questionnaires and Tasks
+     - Questionnaires and Tasks
      - What do we want out of user testing?
 What do we achieve from speaking to users?
      - What questions do we ask users?
      - How do we go about conducting user testing with set tasks?
-6. PRESENTATIONS
+6. PRESENTATIONS:
      - What have we learnt today from the workshop and how do we take this forward when designing our applications?

 ## What did I learn from it?